-- 1. Trauma patient requires a splenectomy and repair of a LeFort I fracture.
-Two cases can be counted and documented since the splenectomy is general surgery specialty and repair of LeFort I is oral-maxillofacial surgical specialty. - 2.
+- 1. A procedure on the same patient that requires different set-ups and includes different specialties may be counted as separate cases. - a.
+A mastectomy procedure (general surgery) followed with immediate reconstruction or augmentation (plastics and reconstruction) are counted as separate cases - b.
+Trauma patient requires a splenectomy and repair of a LeFort I fracture.
+Two cases can be counted and documented since the splenectomy is general surgery specialty and repair of LeFort I is oral-maxillofacial surgical specialty - 2.
 Patient requires a breast biopsy followed by mastectomy.
 It is one pathology, breast cancer, and the specialty is general surgery; therefore, it is counted and documented as one procedure one case. - 3.
 Endoscopic cases that convert to an open case (i.e., laparoscopic cholecystectomy converted to an open cholecystectomy) are counted and documented as one procedure one case.